remotestorage/starter-kit/README.md

 and unpacking https://github.com/remotestorage/starter-kit/archive/master.zip
 or by cloning this repository using git.

-Then, open a command line terminal, and inside the starter-kit directory, install the dependencies by running:
+Then, open a command-line terminal, and type:

+    cd starter-kit
     npm install

+to install the dependencies.

 This starter kit contains three things, baked into one: